wonderfulBoy/api-spring-boot-starter/README.md

 Spring Boot &nbsp;&nbsp;&nbsp;&nbsp;2.3.4.RELEASE

 ## Functional Description
 This starter will solve the developer's annoyance when writing the Swagger API, eliminating the need for developers to add intrusive swagger usage to their code.
-Instead, just write standard Javadoc comments to automatically generate api documents, which can help developers reduce write documentation time and improve development efficiency
+Instead, just write standard Javadoc comments to automatically generate api documents, which can help developers reduce write documentation time and improve development efficiency.

 ## Quick Start Example

-##### 1、Add the dependency to the pom.xml
+##### 1、Add the dependency to the pom.xml.
 ````
 <dependency>
     <groupId>com.github.echils</groupId>